TreyDettmer/ScrabbIO/README.md

 # ScrabbIO
 **Browser Based Online Two Player Scrabble Game**

+## :warning:Disclaimer:warning:
+(November 22nd, 2022) I am no longer able to host this project online.
+The project is a NodeJS application which is not supported by the Github Pages hosting platform.
+I previously used Heroku to host the application but they are no longer offering a free plan :disappointed:
 ## Where To Play
-Visit https://scrabbio.herokuapp.com/ and have a friend do the same.
+Visit ~~ht<span>tps://</span>scrabbio.herokuapp.com/~~ and have a friend do the same.
 Two players can be playing the game at a time.
 If your screen size is too small or there are already two people playing on the server, then you won't be able to play.

 ## How To Play
 Watch [this video](https://www.youtube.com/watch?v=CFA-1d8oTLw&feature=youtu.be) to learn how to play.
 You can view the official Scrabble rules [here](https://scrabble.hasbro.com/en-us/rules).